BenjaminSiret/sportsee-back/README.md

-# Project 9 - Front-end Dashboard
+# Project sportsee - back-end
 This repo contains all the source code to run the micro API for the sports analytics dashboard SportSee.

 ## 1. General information